partlyhuman/qchord/soundfont/readme.md

 Seems like 1. this design isn't very custom, Suzuki had a kind of drop-in solution and 2. they are in violation of Roland's licensing terms since it's apparently designed SPECIFICALLY for cheap shitty toys!

-Also found in the binary is the ASCII `GSSBK080` which is the name of the source sound font perhaps?
+Also found in the binary is the ASCII `GSSBK080` which is the name of the source sound font used in the chipset (confirmed).

 ## SAM9713